mayanksaxena/assignment/README.md

 1. Clone the repo
 2. Set Google Distance API key in docker-compose file line no. 25 i.e. MAP_KEY
-3. Run `./start.sh` to download Docker CE and Docker Compose if not exist You may need to grant executable permission to 'start.sh' file On Ubuntu: sudo chmod +x start.sh after installation it will start two containers:
+3. Run `./start.sh` to start the containers and run test cases You may need to grant executable permission to 'start.sh' file On Ubuntu: sudo chmod +x start.sh after installation it will start two containers: